alibabacloud-labs/solution-cloud-native-web-hosting/README.md

 ![image.png](https://github.com/alibabacloud-labs/solution-cloud-native-wordpress/raw/main/images/step6_4.png)

-- Then you can "ctrl + C" to stop the sysbench workload, and verify the ECS count backs to 2 following the "cpu_idle" auto scaling rule.
+- Then you can "ctrl + C" to stop the sysbench workload, and verify the ECS count backs to 2 following the "cpu_idle" auto scaling rule after the rule event is triggered.